kevinjalbert/kevinjalbert.github.io/source/articles/2017-06-30-make-the-most-of-your-chat-channels.md

   5. Create engineering topical channels (i.e., _#rails_, _#android_, _#swift_)
   6. Create a _#meta_ channel (along with a note to some channel conventions)

 With routine maintenance, we will keep our Slack channels focused and organized.
-Hopefully we will see the benifit to education/knowledge sharing with the increased organization of our chat channels.
+Hopefully we will see the benefit to education/knowledge sharing with the increased organization of our chat channels.